 When in doubt, take inspiration from the zero-waste strategy of the 4 Rs.
 These are: Refuse, Reduce, Reuse, Recycle.
 After all, the zero-waste movement is an important aspect of sustainable living.

 The idea is to refuse what you don’t need, reduce what you purchase, reuse what you have, recycle the recyclables that you can’t reuse, and rot, or compost, organic waste.

 With the current state of our world, it’s vital for us to pay close attention to our lifestyle choices.
 We all play a role in driving real, sustainable change.
 The governments and big corporations have their roles to play.

 However, consumers don’t remain powerless.
-Collectively, choosing sustainable practices can leave a significant positive impact on our communities and the world.
+Collectively, choosing sustainable practices, from green energy to reducing waste, can all leave a significant positive impact on our communities and the world.
 When you live a sustainable life, you contribute to a better, healthier, and safer world.